America's Got Talent: Extreme: Production

 On May 14, 2021, NBC announced that it had ordered America's Got Talent: Extreme as the second American spinoff of America's Got Talent, following America's Got Talent: The Champions, with franchise creator Simon Cowell confirmed as an executive producer and judge for the series.
 On October 1, 2021, it was announced that retired WWE wrestler Nikki Bella and extreme sportsman Travis Pastrana would serve as judges alongside Cowell.
 Main AGT host Terry Crews also hosts Extreme.

-Filming occurred at the Atlanta Motor Speedway in Hampton, Georgia from September 27 to October 20, 2021.
+Filming occurred at the Atlanta Motor Speedway in Hampton, Georgia, from September 27 to October 20, 2021.
 Escape artist Jonathan Goodwin was hospitalized following an accident during a rehearsal, in which he was crushed between two cars in mid-air and fell to the ground whilst trying to escape a straitjacket.
 A spokesperson confirmed to Variety on October 15 that production had been temporarily suspended.
 Filming would later resume and wrap in early-January 2022 at the Irwindale Speedway in Irwindale, California.

-AGT: Extreme was originally scheduled to premiere in 2022 on NBC's mideseason lineup.
+AGT: Extreme was originally scheduled to premiere in 2022 on NBC's midseason lineup.
 On January 19, 2022, NBC announced that the premiere had been pushed ahead to February 21, 2022, as American Song Contest had been pushed back to midseason due to COVID-19-related concerns.
 A half-hour sneak peek aired on February 20, following the primetime broadcast of the 2022 Winter Olympics' closing ceremony.

 On May 16, 2022, NBC shelved the series indefinitely.